BNLIF/drop/docs/rq_variables.md

-> This markdown document is manually created on Jun 2 2022.
-Feel free to update it.
+> This markdown document is manually maintained.
-> Last Update: Sept 8 2022 by Xin

 # RQ
 A brief summary of Reduced Quality (RQ) variables in root file.
-The RQ files contain high level reconstructed event infomation from waveforms.
-Other experiments call them ntuples or DSTs.
+The RQ files contain high level reconstructed event information from waveforms.
+RQ is a terminology from the LZ experiment, and other experiments call them ntuples or DSTs.

 The RQs are stored in ROOT TTrees in a ROOT file, typically with the suffix `_rq` in its name.

 ## Data structure Overview

 The data are saved in ROOT tree structure.
 A tree has many branches, but all branches have the same number of entries, or sometimes we say the same number of events.
-Imagine a tree as a gaint table:
+Imagine a tree as a giant table:
 |         | branch 1 | branch 2 | branch 3 | ... |
 |:-------:|:--------:|:--------:|:--------:|:---:|
 | entry 0 |          |          |          |     |